StackVista/stackstate-docs/use/stackstate-ui/timeline-time-travel.md

 ![Telemetry interval](/.gitbook/assets/v44_telemetry_interval.png)

 The selected telemetry interval can be either relative (live mode), or set to a custom time interval (time travel mode).
 By default, the telemetry interval is set to a relative time interval - in live mode and showing telemetry from the last hour.
-You can zoom in/out or set a custom time interval to view telemetry from a specific point in [time travel mode](#time-travel).
+You can zoom in/out or set a custom time interval to view telemetry from a specific point in time.

 {% hint style="info" %}
 * A telemetry interval can be a maximum of 6 months.
-* It is possible to set a custom telemetry interval that does not include the currently selected topology time.
-When this happens, the message "The topology time is out of the current time interval" will be displayed in the timeline.
-* When a custom time interval is set, StackState will enter time travel mode and the [topology time](#topology-time) will be paused.
+* When a custom time interval is set for the telemetry time, StackState will pause the [topology time](#topology-time) and enter [time travel mode](#time-travel).
 {% endhint %}

-The telemetry interval can be set in the following ways:
+The telemetry interval can be set in the following four ways:

-* Click and drag on the timeline to set a custom time interval that zooms in on your selection.
+1. Click and drag on the timeline to set a custom time interval that zooms in on your selection.

 ![Click and drag to select a telemetry interval](/.gitbook/assets/v44_timeline_click_drag.png)

-* Click the time jumper arrow buttons to set a custom time interval that moves the selected telemetry interval backwards or forwards through time.
+2. Click the time jumper arrow buttons to set a custom time interval that moves the selected telemetry interval backwards or forwards through time.

 ![Telemetry interval jumper buttoms](/.gitbook/assets/v44_telemetry_interval_jumper.png)

-* Click on the **zoom out** magnifying glass icon to set a custom time interval double the size of the current telemetry interval.
+3. Click on the **zoom out** magnifying glass icon to set a custom time interval double the size of the current telemetry interval.

 ![Zoom out on telemetry interval](/.gitbook/assets/v44_telemetry_interval_zoom_out.png)

-* Use the **Set the telemetry interval** popup to select a relative or custom time interval.
+4. Use the **Set the telemetry interval** popup to select a relative or custom time interval.

 ![Set the telemetry interval popup](/.gitbook/assets/v44_timeline_telemetry_interval.png)